Lawrence (band): Career

 Lawrence released its first full-length album Breakfast in 2016, which reached No. 6 on the iTunes R&B charts on its first day of release.
 Produced by Grammy winner Eric Krasno, Breakfast includes musical appearances from members of Snarky Puppy and Lettuce.
+The single “Do You Wanna Do Nothing With Me?” received increased online attention and helped introduce the band to a wider audience.
+Following the release of Breakfast, Lawrence embarked on multiple headlining tours across the United States, performing in increasingly larger venues.

 Their second album, Living Room, was released in September 2018, followed by their late-night television debut on NBC's Last Call with Carson Daly.
 The album, which combines elements of Lawrence's old and new influences while featuring themes of childhood and family issues, was co-produced by bandmates Jordan Cohen (tenor/baritone saxophone) and Jonny Koh (guitar), Brooklyn-based producer Eli Crews, as well as Clyde and Gracie themselves.

-In July 2021, Lawrence released their album Hotel TV on Beautiful Mind Records, the label of Jon Bellion, who co-produced and co-wrote the songs on the album along with Clyde, Gracie and their bandmates Jordan Cohen and Jonny Koh.
-The album's lead single, "Don't Lose Sight," was featured in a Microsoft commercial.
-The band performed "Don't Lose Sight" on Jimmy Kimmel Live!, did a performance of it for The Late Show with Stephen Colbert, and closed both of their sets at Coachella with it.

-Clyde Lawrence, Jordan Cohen, and Jonny Koh formed production trio The Diner, which is also signed to Jon Bellion.
-They have worked on projects with Jonas Brothers, Tori Kelly, Jon Batiste and others.
-The Diner co-writes & produces all of Lawrence's music.

-In late 2023, Lawrence was featured on Jacob Collier's single "Wherever I Go," and also released two singles of their own–"i'm confident that i'm insecure," and "23," both lead up singles to their 2024 album, Family Business, which came out on June 21, 2024.
-On May 31, 2024 they also released the title track to the album, "Family Business."
-They also featured on the song "Crushin" on Meghan Trainor's album Timeless, which came out on June 7, 2024.

-Their 2024 album, "Family Business," marks their fourth studio release.
-The lead track, "Whatcha Want," broke into the Top 40 on the U.S. Pop Chart.